Euphorbia duseimata

 Photographer: Judd Kirkel Welwitch

 Euphorbia duseimata, commonly known as the ragged spurge, is a dwarf succulent shrublet growing several stems from the ground or branching above it.
 Old plants may form clumps of branched stems.
-The species is related to E. fusca and similar to E. bergii, the latter without the thick central body.
+The species is related to E. fusca and similar to E. bergii, the latter no longer a recognised species.

 The deep-rooted, tuberous plant reaches heights to 30 cm in favourable conditions, usually only 6 cm in habitat, while the taproot may reach 2 m in length below the elongating caudex.
 The plant exudes a milky latex that may cause skin irritation.